t1/deployer/docs/tutorial.md

 Things like this don't happen too often, but if they do, you wish you had started differently... without even this repetition.
 But... how _can_ you?

-Bundles can not only be created for single applications.
+Bundles can not only be created for one single application.
 By passing variables into a bundle, you can reuse them!
 This type of bundles are called schema bundles, but they work technically like any other bundle does.
 For example, create a bundle `apps`: